Volcanism on Venus: Lightning

 Lightning on Venus may serve as a diagnostic of volcanism or atmospheric convection, so some effort has been devoted to detecting possible lightning on Venus.
 No lightning has been directly observed, but the most compelling evidence is the very low frequency (VLF) radio emissions recorded beneath the clouds by all four of the Venera landers.
-The Japanese orbiter Akatsuki is currently searching for visible lightning on Venus, among other science objectives.
+The Japanese orbiter Akatsuki was searching for visible lightning on Venus, among other science objectives.

 Atmospheric phosphine

-In 2020, Greaves et al. detected phosphine levels of 1-5 PPB in Venus' atmosphere using ALMA and JCMT.
+In 2020, Greaves et al. detected phosphine levels of 1–5 parts per billion in Venus's atmosphere using ALMA and JCMT.
 Historic data from Pioneer Venus also shows the possible detection of phosphine.
-Phosphine (PH3) is derived from Phosphide (P3-) through the following interaction with sulfuric acid in Venus’ atmosphere:
+Phosphine (PH3) is derived from phosphide (P3−) through the following interaction with sulfuric acid in Venus's atmosphere:

-2 P3- + 3H2SO4 = 2PH3 + 3SO42-

-Phosphide comes from metals such as iron and magnesium, which should exist in great quantities in Venus’ mantle.
-The phosphines were detected at a height of 70km, which implies a volcanic eruption on the explosive scale of Krakatau or Yellowstone on Earth.
-The implication of this is not only that Venus has experienced recent volcanism, but that it is capable of explosive eruptions despite the lack of hydrated melts created at subduction zones on Earth.
+Phosphide comes from metals such as iron and magnesium, which should exist in great quantities in Venus's mantle.
+The phosphines were detected at a height of 70 km, which implies a volcanic eruption on the explosive scale of Krakatau or Yellowstone on Earth.
+The implication of this is not only that Venus has experienced recent volcanism, but that it is capable of explosive eruptions despite the lack of hydrated melts similar to those created at subduction zones on Earth.
 It is thought that Venus may have primordial water in the mantle that could be concentrated through fractionation.

-Biological activity has been suggested as an alternate explanation for the phosphines in Venus’ atmosphere, but this is unlikely due to the absence of any other biosignatures.
-Another hypothesis states that the phosphine could be produced in Venus’ clouds, but this process requires water which is generally unavailable on Venus.
+Biological activity has been suggested as an alternate explanation for the phosphines in Venus's atmosphere, but this is unlikely due to the absence of any other biosignatures.
+Another hypothesis states that the phosphine could be produced in Venus's clouds, but this process requires water which is generally unavailable on Venus.
 Some scientists question that the phosphine levels found are truly as high as indicated.
-If the phosphine is present in amounts of 1-5 PPB and can be determined to originate in the mantle, it will imply a deep mantle plume system which contains enough volatiles to produce explosive volcanism.
+If the phosphine is present in amounts of 1–5 ppb and can be determined to originate in the mantle, it will imply a deep mantle plume system which contains enough volatiles to produce explosive volcanism.